 Note: If you remove a user from an external user database, the user information and permissions remain in the WS_FTP Server database until the databases are synchronized.
 The user cannot, however, authenticate to the server even if the databases have not been synchronized.
-When the databases are synchronized, the user is removed and the user's home folder is moved to the Windows Recycle Bin.
+When the databases are synchronized, the user is removed and the user's home folder is deleted.